stacieherrington/friends-fur-real/journals/Kate.md

 The team tested if the application/host was running and it worked!

 Getting all the docker files and images to work is amazing!
+Also finding out that adding '[all]' on the fastapi requirements includes any fastapi dependencies.
+Which is pretty cool!